marc2332/bliss/doc/docs/dev_guidelines.md

 Code formatting is automatically managed by [black](https://black.readthedocs.io/en/stable/).

+The project use a specific version of black.
+It is part of the development requirements: `conda install --file requirements-dev.txt`.

 There is 3 complementary ways to work with black:

 * [Integrate it in your editor](https://black.readthedocs.io/en/stable/editor_integration.html)